Slovenia Travel Guide - How to Plan a Trip to Slovenia

 In only 3 days, you have enough time to explore the capital city of Ljubljana, relax on Lake Bled, check out the Postojna Cave, and visit the coastal town of Piran.
 Pretty good for such a short visit.

 In 7 to 10 days, you’ll be able to see the capital city of Ljubljana, visit Lake Bled, and stop at some of the neighboring Alpine jewels like Bohinj or Kranjska Gora.
-Then, you might head for a rafting trip on the Soča River, visit the Postojna or Škocjan Caves (or both!), stop at Predjama Castle (the Castle in the Cave – look it up!), and pet the white horses of Lipica.
+Then, you might head for a rafting trip on the Soča River, visit the Postojna or Škocjan Caves (or both!), stop at Predjama Castle (the Castle in the Cave – look it up!), pet the white horses of Lipica, and explore the wonderful villages of Istria.

 Using the full 10 days will give you a great opportunity to visit the eastern part of Slovenia as well.
 This is a largely unvisited region, so it’s in no way tourists, but it has a few destinations that would be a real shame to miss.